 In his book “The Master and his Emissary” McGilchrist provides compelling evidence that the world has become more ‘left-hemisphere’ dominated.
 According to McGilchrist the left hemisphere considers nature as a resource to be exploited.
 The raison d’être of the left hemisphere is to grasp and manipulate.
 It doesn’t look at or understand the big picture because that is not its function.
 Its function is to manipulate well.

 Ironically, a left hemisphere focus causes people to think they are acting rationally towards setting goals for increased life satisfaction but are then disappointed when those goals are not achieved.
-The problem here is that life satisfaction is a by-product and can’t be pursued directly as the left
+The problem here is that life satisfaction is a by-product and can’t be pursued directly as the left is want to do.

 Problems occur when people become too focused on manipulating things, they get stuck in a mindset that the world is a mechanism and they even see people as machines too.
 This way of thinking, which has escalated since the Age of Enlightenment, is extremely damaging because it doesn’t consider wider consequences, it is too focused on its goal.